ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

  ![QuoteSecurity](./images/QuoteSecurity.png)
  * Create a property to define the **target-url** of the back end API.
 This allows us to create a variable that may take different values based on the catalog instance.
 Click on the + sign close to the *Properties* section.
 Set the Property name to target-url, and enter **http://SampleJAXRS20-aw.eu-gb.mybluemix.net** in the value, close to *Default* value.
   ![QuoteProperty](./images/QuoteProperty.png)
- * Click on the Assemble menu (or Edit ssembly button), click on the Invocation policy, and set the URL property to **$(target-url)$(request.path)$(request.search)**
+ * Click on the Assemble menu (or Edit Assembly button), click on the Invocation policy, and set the URL property to **$(target-url)$(request.path)$(request.search)**
  ![QuoteInvoke](./images/QuoteInvoke.png)
  * Save the changes, by clicking on the *Save* icon at the top.

 1. We are almost ready to test the API.
 We need to add the API to the Product.
-You do this within the API by clicking on the ... icon on the top right, and select *Add to existing products*, then select the *QuoteMgmt* and click on the Add button.
+You do this within the API by clicking on the … icon on the top right, and select *Add to existing products*, then select the *QuoteMgmt* and click on the Add button.
 1. To test the API from an API provider perspective, click on *Assemble*, in the left hand side panel, switch from **Micro Gateway policies** to **DataPower Gateway policies**.
  ![QuoteDPPolicies](./images/QuoteDPPolicies.png)
 Save the change. click on the triangle icon (on the top left), check the catalog to run the API, select the QuoteManagement product, then select the operation to test, for example, get /extQuote, enter the parameters (amount 1000, rate 1.1, duration 36, delay 10, msg length 11) and click invoke.
 (If you are using the toolkit you also can do this, but in this case you need to start the micro gateway and the loopback application runtime).